rakeen/HRMS/readme.md

 - problem with auth after refactoring the db tables
 - register controller with multiple form in a single page
+- can I use raw html form?

+- Sidebar Toggle not working in review-leave after adding the toggle switch button

 ### Things to look in future: